cultureandempire/cultureandempire.github.io/cande.md

 What happened wasn't just improvements in cable technology.
 The old shortage wasn't a technical problem so much as a core feature of a centuries-old political system.
 WACS, ACE, and SAex became possible because the rules changed, and the iron stranglehold maintained by the old elites was broken.
 It happened during the first decade of this century, and it just took a few years for wired Internet to catch up.

-How the monopoly of power in Africa died and freed a billion Africans to come on-line is largely a hidden story.
+How the monopoly of power in Africa died and freed a billion Africans to come on line is largely a hidden story.
 For outsiders, it was never clear why things were so bad to start with.
 For insiders, the changes feel inevitable and it's simply a question of catching up with the rest of the world.

 Yet for me, it makes an interesting and happy story with a strong positive message for the future.
 A continent of old, cynical, and murderous regimes that made poverty their business is transforming itself.
 This didn't happen by foreign pressure, nor by the hand of God, nor by the process of democracy, nor by building better institutions, nor by popular uprising.
 It happened simply thanks to the market and cost gravity, which shifted the balance of power away from the coastal elites and their foreign business partners.